Matronymic

 A matronymic is a personal name or a parental name based on the given name of one's mother, grandmother, or any female ancestor.
 It is the female equivalent of a patronymic.
 Around the world, matronymic surnames are far less common than patronymic surnames.
 In some cultures in the past, matronymic last names were often given to children of unwed mothers.
-Or if a woman was especially well known or powerful, her descendants might adopt a matronym based on her name.
+Additionally, if a woman was especially well known or powerful, her descendants might adopt a matronym based on her name.
 A matronymic is a derived name, as compared to a matriname, which is an inherited name from a mother's side of the family, and which is unchanged.